Laptop buying guide: 8 essential tips to know before you buy

 Before you look at specs or pricing, you need to figure out just how portable you need your laptop to be.
 Laptops are usually categorized by their display sizes:

-• 11 to 12 inches: Maximum portability, but outside of cheap laptops and detachable we rarely see this size class as new materials and slimmer bezels made the next size class easily portable as well.
+• 11 to 12 inches: Maximum portability, but outside of cheap laptops and detachables we rarely see this size class as new materials and slimmer bezels made the next size class easily portable as well.

-• 13 to 14 inches: This is the sweet spot for a lot of laptop users as it gives you enough screen real estate while typically 3 pounds or less and easily fitting in any laptop bag.
+• 13 to 14 inches: This is the sweet spot for a lot of laptop users as it gives you enough screen real estate while typically weighing 3 pounds or less and easily fitting in any laptop bag.

 • 17 to 18 inches: If your laptop is basically a desktop that you only occasionally pick up and go.
-A 17-inch laptop or the newly emerging 18-inch laptops could provide you with the power you need to play high-end games or do workstation-level tasks.
+A 17-inch laptop or one of the newly emerging 18-inch laptops could provide you with the power you need to play high-end games or do workstation-level tasks.

 4. Check that keyboard and touchpad